mgaoling/mpl_dataset_toolbox/README.md

 roslaunch mpl_dataset_toolbox event_stereo_visualization.launch
 ```

-- To visualize the rosbag, run `rqt` or `rqt_image_view` in another terminal to display the accumulated event frames, along with regular image frames.
+- To visualize the rosbag, run `rqt` or `rqt_image_view` in another terminal to display the accumulated event frames.

-### Data Validator
+# Data Validator

 The data validator helps to check the correctness and completeness of a downloaded, single-topic rosbag or a merged rosbag.
 It also calculates the Mean Event Rate if the event stream exists.